 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Life can feel really hard at times.

 You may experience strong emotional reactions that you find challenging to sit with and work through.
-You may sense that a part of you wants to move on, while another holds you back and there is an internal conflict taking place within.
-At times when we feel overwhelmed, stuck or out of balance, counselling may be just what you need to support you through.
+You may sense that a part of you wants to move on, while another holds you back and there is an conflict taking place within.
+At times when we feel overwhelmed, stuck or out of balance, counselling may be just what is needed, to support you through.

 Training, qualifications & experience